-As previously mentioned, we will be doing a series of articles on our experiences with four house sits we acquired, back-to-back, all in Ontario, Canada.
-Our second house sit took us to Markham Ontario.
+As previously mentioned, we will be doing a series of articles on our experiences with our first four house sittings we acquired, back-to-back, all in Ontario, Canada.
+Our second house sitting gig took us to Markham, Ontario.

-Markham is a city in the Regional Municipality of York within the Greater Toronto area of Southern Ontario.
+Markham is a city in the Regional Municipality of York within the Greater Toronto area of southern Ontario.
 It is also Canada’s 16th largest city and changed its status in 2012 from town to city.
-Population in 2014 was 329,204.
+The population in 2014 was 329,204.

-There is old Markham and new Markham with a cultural mix, parks and heritage sites.
+There are old Markham and new Markham, with a cultural mix, parks, and heritage sites.

 The part of Markham where our house sit was located made for a pleasant stay.
-It was quiet, the homes were well maintained and in many cases, beautifully landscaped.
+It was quiet, and the homes were well-maintained and, in many cases, beautifully landscaped.
 We took the opportunity to visit the Unionville Band Stand and were treated to a free Blues Brothers tribute.
 The bandstand was packed with enthusiastic listeners, all there for a good time.

-We also took the time to check out the Markham Heritage Estates – Canada’s first heritage subdivision – a uniquely designed 42 lot subdivision owned by the City of Markham.
+We also took the time to check out Markham Heritage Estates, Canada’s first heritage subdivision, a uniquely designed 42-lot subdivision owned by the City of Markham.

-If you have an opportunity, take a drive through the estates and see for yourself!
-It’s located at Heritage Corners Lane at 16th Avenue, Markham.
-Here you will see examples of late Victorian frame, picturesque style, 19th century pioneer, Regency influenced Georgian architecture, Edwardian style, Gothic Revival, Regional style, Second Empire style and Ontario Cottage style to name a few.
+If you have the opportunity, take a drive through the estates and see for yourself!
+It’s located at Heritage Corners Lane and 16th Avenue in Markham.
+Here you will see examples of the late Victorian frame, picturesque style, 19th-century pioneer, Regency-influenced Georgian architecture, Edwardian style, Gothic Revival, regional style, Second Empire style, and Ontario Cottage style, to name a few.

 He immediately made us feel quite at home; we were comfortable and were provided with everything we needed to make our week-long stay enjoyable, including the use of a hot tub in his small but quaint backyard.

-The house was clean, large, and we had pretty much the use of all of it.
-Even though he has lots of unique items in his home, it was a place that was well-lived in and reflected his love of beautiful things.
+The house was clean and large, and we had pretty much all of it.
+Even though he has lots of unique items in his home, it is a place that is well-lived in and reflects his love of beautiful things.

 He also made sure he was very accessible should we need to contact him for anything and looked forward to our daily updates and photos of Zoe.

-Zoe is a 9-year-old Golden Lab/Malamute cross, with one blue eye and one brown eye.
+Zoe is a 9-year-old Golden Lab/Malamute cross with one blue eye and one brown eye.
 You can’t help but fall in love with Zoe.
-She is sweet-tempered, loves to be petted and have her belly rubbed.
-Like Pipi in Seaforth, she had her daily routine: meals, medication and regular walks.
-She was not a picky eater and looked forward to her meals, and especially her treats.
+She is sweet-tempered, loves to be petted, and loves belly rubs.
+Like Pipi in Seaforth, she had her daily routine: meals, medication, and regular walks.
+She was not a picky eater and looked forward to her meals, especially her treats.

 She loved her walks.
-I let her take the lead one noon hour and I think we walked for close to 40 minutes!
-I was getting tired but she was still rearing to go.
-Zoe liked nothing better than to stop in the middle of her walk, roll over, scratch her back in the grass and look at us as if to say “you should try this!
+I let her take the lead at noon, and I think we walked for close to 40 minutes!
+I was getting tired, but she was still ready to go.
+Zoe liked nothing better than to stop in the middle of her walk, roll over, scratch her back in the grass, and look at us as if to say, “You should try this!
 It’s fun!!”
 But she was quite happy to have her belly rubbed too!

-Zoe’s sleeping pattern was to find a place that was comfortable for her but she always came into our room in the morning, licked our hands or face, or whatever was reachable for her, to let us know it was time to start the day.
+Zoe’s sleeping pattern was to find a place that was comfortable for her, but she always came into our room in the morning, licked our hands or faces, or whatever was reachable for her, to let us know it was time to start the day.

-As with Pipi, Zoe was a very well-behaved pet that made looking after her a real joy.
+As with Pipi, Zoe was a very well-behaved pet, which made looking after her a real joy.

-It doesn’t matter if you are looking after a little Shih Tzu or large lab, most dogs love attention and being pampered.
+It doesn’t matter if you are looking after a little Shih Tzu or a large lab; most dogs love attention and being pampered.
 They make you stop and take a break from your busy day.
-We learned that Jeff liked to be kept in the loop so we gave daily updates so that he would have peace of mind while he was away.
+We learned that Jeff liked to be kept in the loop, so we gave him daily updates so that he would have peace of mind while he was away.

 The Welcome Guide was detailed with all the necessary information, including emergency numbers and veterinarian names and numbers should we need them.

 Never assume that you know exactly what the owners are expecting from you.
-Take the time (even though it may be just an hour or two), to really listen to them and to reassure them they are leaving everything in good hands.
+Take the time (even though it may be just an hour or two) to really listen to them and to reassure them that they are leaving everything in good hands.

 Our second house sit was a success!
-Sitting for Jeff was fun and he was so appreciative of how we kept his house clean.
+Sitting for Jeff was fun, and he was so appreciative of how we kept his house clean.
 My husband even did a few minor repair jobs that Jeff kept putting off.
-We would not hesitate to sit for him and Zoe again, should the need arise and we are available.
+We would not hesitate to sit for him and Zoe again, should the need arise and we be available.